 Some of the more famous violin makers between the 16th century to the 18th century.
 These of course also make them the most copied.

 A violin is made with a spruce top (also known as the soundboard, top plate, table, or belly), maple ribs(sides) and back, 2 end blocks, 4 corner blocks (some lower quality instruments skip these), neck, bridge, soundpost, strings, and other fittings like a chinrest, tailpiece and pegs.
 In all about 50-60 parts.
-The violin has a distinctive shape with its "hourglass" shaped body and the arched shape of its top and back.
-The body has two upper, two lower, and two narrow center or C-bouts that provide clearance for the bow.
+The violin has a distinctive body and an arched top and back.
+The body has two each upper, lower, and narrow center (C) bouts that provide clearance for the bow.

-The violins sound depends on its shape, the wood it is made from, the thicknesses of both the top and
+The violins unique sound depends on its shape, the wood it is made from, the varying thicknesses of both the top and

 One or two